 Speak to us

-Whether you are an office occupier searching for skills hotspots, a retail investor looking for towns with the ‘buzz’ factor or an alternatives investor searching for suitable care homes locations, Next X can provide you with unique insights!
-Keep scrolling to find out more…
+Whether you're an office occupier searching for skills hotspots, a retail investor looking for towns with the 'buzz' factor or an alternatives investor searching for suitable care homes locations, Next X can provide you with unique insights.

 Next X goes beyond traditional location analysis measures to give investors and occupiers new ways of looking at how UK towns and cities can help deliver their business strategies.